-Online Investing: Evaluating Investment Alternatives - 16 CPE Credit Hours
+Online Investing: Evaluating Investment Alternatives 2016 - 16 CPE

 All tax professionals need to know the tax-economics of investing for themselves and their clients.
 This need is accentuated by the rapid rise of the Internet as a broad-based and effective investment tool.
 Over 20 million investors have switched to online investment brokerages.
 Learn about: investing in Bull and Bear markets, direct investing, investment vehicles for maximum tax savings, risk management, investment evaluation, alternative investments and the impact of global economic factors - all this at the speed of the Internet.
 This course will explore the use of the Internet in company research, fundamental analysis, technical research and the use of key ratios.
 Whether you intend to invest yourself or just assist clients in reporting their transactions - this course is a must for the techno-accountant!